JustinHoyt/sdl_ios_guides/docs/Getting Started/Understanding Permissions/index.md

 ------------------------|------------------------------------------------------------
 AUDIBLE     			| Any audio you are streaming will be audible to the user.
 ATTENUATED  			| Some kind of audio mixing is occuring between what you are streaming, if anything, and some system level sound.
 This can be visible is displaying an Alert with `playTone` set to `true`.
 NOT_AUDIBLE 			| Your streaming audio is not audible.
-This could occur during a VRSESSSION System Context.
+This could occur during a `VRSESSION` System Context.

 ##### Objective-C
 ```objc